Pakistan observes Black Day today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In Azad Jammu & Kashmir, anti-India rallies will be staged and processions will be brought out in all small and major cities, including AJK’s capital city of Muzaffarabad and all nine district headquarters of Mirpur, Kotli, Bagh, Bhimbher, Palandri, Rawalakot, Haveili, Jhelum Valley and Neelam valley by the people belonging to all walks of life to reiterate severe anger at the Indian imperialism.
+In Azad Jammu & Kashmir, anti-India rallies will be staged and processions will be brought out in all small and major cities including AJK’s capital city of Muzaffarabad and all nine district headquarters of Mirpur, Kotli, Bagh, Bhimbher, Palandri, Rawalakot, Haveili, Jhelum Valley and Neelam valley by the people belonging to all walks of life to reiterate severe hatred against the Indian imperialism.

-In Mirpur, the major protest rally to observe the Indian Independence day as black day will be taken out from District Courts premises at 10.30am under the auspices of the National Events Organising Committee Mirpur district, the grand forum of all public representative organisations representing all segments of the civil society, NEOC Chairman Sardar Adnan Khursheed said here on Wednesday.
+In Mirpur, major protest rally to observe the Indian Independence day as black day will be taken out from District Courts premises at 10.30: am under the auspices of the National Events Organising Committee Mirpur district, the grand forum of all public representative organisations representing all segments of the civil society, NEOC Chairman Sardar Adnan Khursheed said here on Wednesday.

 Participants of the rally will pass through major city streets carrying black banners and placards to express hatred against the India for turning the Indian-occupied Jammu Kashmir the world’s largest prison perpetuating brutalities and human rights abuses in the occupied state for past 10 days, since the revocation of special status of the disputed Jammu & Kashmir by the despotic hardliner BJP-led Indian government.